Updated: Nov 5, 2021

 Autumn and winter landscapes are my favourite subjects to paint because the of colours and textures.

 The winter landscapes are really peaceful, with the hush that fallen snow gives the countryside.
 I have painted winter scenes since I first became a professional artist in 2008, and in recent years I have also added wildlife, from birds to badgers, which evokes cosy feeling.

 So this autumn I have painted two new larger landscapes and four mini paintings.
 All of them feature snow and wildlife:

 It has been so nice to paint for an exhibition again.
 The last time I sent off work to appear in a gallery was last winter!
 The pandemic has really affected galleries, with most of them trying to catch up with previously booked shows.
 I am so glad Cambridge Contemporary has survived the last 18 months.

 As the nights draw in now I am reminded that this time of year is for reaping the rewards of the hard work of the year's efforts.
 I have spent all of this year being creative, but many activities have been to help keep me sane.
 I find that getting creative with paint and with other mediums help with stress and anxiety - especially during the pandemic - and I have made blankets, jumpers, quilts, bags and all sorts when I'm not working as an artist.
 So I remind myself, that even though the exhibitions have been thin on the ground, I have still kept up with my creative life, and benefited from it!

 As we move into winter, I have a plan to continue teaching online and to get crafting for my family and friends this Christmas.
-The online courses I mentioned in my last blog will be completed and ready for staggered release dates.
-One will be ready for the beginning of December and one will be ready for the beginning of January 2022.
-I will be in touch again nearer the time.

 With creative vibes and love